jpreston05/Monte-Carlo-Battleships/README.md

 The game continues until all ships are sunk.

-Future Improvements
+# Future Improvements

 Improving the generate_possible_board function to work faster under specific edge cases

-License
+# License

 This project is licensed under the MIT License.
 See the LICENSE file for details.

-Contributing
+# Contributing

 Contributions are welcome!
 If you have ideas for improvements or find bugs, feel free to open an issue or submit a pull request.

-Author
+# Author

-Your Name
+Jack Preston